Syllabus

 proper application, health and safety.

 Firing...
-Firing methods used through out history Including a primitive pit
+Firing methods used throughout history Including a primitive pit

 firing and oxidation firing.